npickens/darkroom/README.md

 ## Usage

-To create and start using a Darkroom instance, specify one or more load paths (all other arguments are optional):
+To create and start using a Darkroom instance, specify one or more load paths (all keyword arguments are optional):

 ```ruby